Chii1-chips/Chii1-chips/README.md

 # OH!!!
 # It's a new github page!
 Between me and [Ayumi!](https://github.com/Cuddling-Encouraged-heavily-Dnc)
 # Go check it out!
 [SILLYSTUFF GITHUB PAGE](https://github.com/Chii1-chips/SILLYSTUFF) (it'll be updated randomly, as this is just for fun!) . . . 🐈‍⬛
+# Im also planning to make a github acc strictly on my petdreaming ! and also straw, ata, and pronouns page! :). stay tuned <3

       *　　　　　　　　　　　.